gouthamr321/Markerless-behaviaor-classification-of-animal-models/README.md

 ## Our Process

 In this work we leverage the [Deeplabcut toolbox](http://www.mousemotorlab.org/deeplabcut) which is a software pipeline for Markerless pose estimation using deep learning.
-The documentation can be found [here](https://github.com/AlexEMG/DeepLabCut) , but we provide an brief tutorial on how we levereged this toolbox for our work in Deeplabcut_marker_pred.ipynb.
+The documentation can be found [here](https://github.com/AlexEMG/DeepLabCut) , but we provide an brief tutorial on how we levereged this toolbox for our work in DeepLabCut_Implementation.ipynb.

 <img align="right" width="250" height="250" src=demo.gif caption='Deeplabcut'>